 0621F: Key objectives of the third energy package are to facilitate efficient gas trade and competition across borders.
-Given that physically bi-directional IPs compete with GB storage and that the unequal treatment distorts cross border trade, the Mod621F solution is necessary to ensure GB compliance with:
+Given that physically bi-directional IPs compete with GB storage and that the unequal treatment distorts cross border trade, the Modification 0621F solution is necessary to ensure GB compliance with:

-Tariffs for access to networks under Regulation (EC) No 715/2009:
+Tariffs for access to networks under Regulation (EC) No. 715/2009: